 Graduates of this programme will have the following assets in their portfolio:

-• A sound understanding of brain mechanisms and structures underlying cognition and behaviour; knowledge or experience of experimental cognitive neuroscience methods; skills in statistical data analysis;
+- A sound understanding of brain mechanisms and structures underlying cognition and behaviour

-• knowledge of theory and practice of biologically constrained neural models for the simulation of human brain function; programming skills.
+- Knowledge of theory and practice of biologically constrained neural models of human brain function

-A levels in Computer science or Science or Maths
+A levels in Science, Computer Science or Mathematics